-This East Orlando favorite (and holiday pseudo-homecoming for locally based alumni) runs from November 16 through December 31 and in 2018 is in its 11th year of bringing holiday fun to the community.
+This East Orlando favorite (and holiday pseudo-homecoming for locally based alumni) runs through Jan.
+5. It's in its 12th year of bringing holiday fun to the community and keeps getting larger each year.
 On tap this year: snow, incredible choreographed lights and lots of rides.
 Showing up and hanging out is free, and music-synchronized holiday light shows run hourly.
 The twinkly bulbs cover the entire façade of CFE Stadium.
 It's fun and festive, but most people come for the fun winter activities!
-Ice skating ($12), an Ice Slide ($6.50 unlimited) and several great rides ($4.25 apiece).
+Ice skating ($12), an Ice Slide ($6.50 unlimited) and new this year, a carousel ($4.25).
 Friday and Saturday nights throughout its run, Light Up UCF features free outdoor movies, each with a holiday theme.
 Bring your own chair or blanket and a thermos of cocoa.
-This year's schedule includes Elf, Miracle on 34th Street, The Santa Clause, A Christmas Story and more.
-Photo-ops with Santa start at $15 and you can skip the crush at the mall.
+This year's schedule includes Elf and The Polar Express.

 Recommended for Things to Do in December because: The Golden Knights put on a stellar winter carnival, but it's not just for co-eds.
 Families will love the low-cost and free, built-in December fun.

-A.D.'s expert tip: This year's Light Up UCF features a holiday market on December 21.
-Get your shopping done while supporting local businesses!
+A.D.'s expert tip: This year's Light Up UCF features a carousel!

-The quaint town of Celebration was essentially purpose-built for small-town charm and family fun and so it's no surprise that Now Snowing ranks among Central Florida's original and premier "snowing" events.
+The quaint town of Celebration was essentially built for small-town charm and family fun and so it's no surprise that Now Snowing ranks among central Florida's original and premier "snowing" events.
 Now Snowing offers a schedule filled with family-friendly holiday surprises and features an ice rink, Dickensian strolling carolers, community performers, photos with Santa, horse-drawn carriage rides, the Celebration Express train, and, perhaps most delightful to guests more accustomed to a subtropical Christmas: a nightly "snow" flurries at 6:00, 7:00, 8:00 and 9:00 p.m.
-Now Snowing runs November 24 through December 31.
+Now Snowing runs through December 31.

 Recommended for Things to Do in December because: While it may not be the snow the Northern expatriates are used to, Now Snowing ticks the Christmassy feeling up a notch with its flurries.